National Highway 71 (India)

 National Highway 71 (NH 71) (previously National Highway 205) is a National Highway in India, that lies completely in the state of Andhra Pradesh.
 This highway passes through Temple city Tirupati and connects with Coastal Andhra Pradesh.
 The western terminal starts at the junction of National Highway 42 near Madanapalle and terminates at the junction of National Highway 16 near Naidupeta in the east.

 Route

 It starts at Madanapalle and passes through Vayalpad, Kalikiri, Pileru, Tirupati, Renigunta, and Yerpedu before it ends at Nayudupeta road.
 It has a route length of 190.6 km.

+Chennai-Hyderabad Expressway Plan

+NH71 is slated to be merged with NH716 & NH440 as part of Chennai-Hyderabad Expressway Project.
+Chennai-Hyderabad Expressway will start from Avadi near Chennai & run via Tiruvallur, Thiruttani, Renigunta, Tirupati, Pileru, Gurramkonda, Vempalli, Proddatur, Nandyala, Nandikotkur Alampur, Wanaparthy, Mahabubnagar, Vikarabad ending at Patancheruvu near Hyderabad on Outer Ring Road.
+The Expressway will cover 762 km distance as per the DPR made under Bharatmala Project.